victorsand/go-mock-example/README.md

 Two services:
 - `ActivitityService` which fetches `Walk` and `BikeRide` data from some imagined external API.
 This is the service we want to provide mock implementations for.
-- `SummaryService` which internally uses an `ActivityService` instance, uses it to get some data and then perform some simple calculations on it.
-This is the service we want to test.
+- `SummaryService` which internally uses an `ActivityServiceInterface` dependency, uses it to get some data and then perform some simple calculations on it.
+This is the service we want to test without relying on a real `ActivityService` implementation.

 ## Run the test
 `cd summaries`